Restorative Approaches when working with vulnerable people of all ages in Residential Settings and Day Care Units.

 - A reduction in bullying and other interpersonal conflicts

-- Greater emphasis on responses to inappropriate behaviour that seek to reconnect, and not further disconnect, young people
+- Greater emphasis on responses to inappropriate behaviour that seek to reconnect, and not further disconnects, young people

 - A greater confidence in the staff team to deal with challenging situations